felix-bohlin/vscode-theme-starter/README.md

 ## 2. Change your theme!

 The easiest way is to:
-   a.
-Use the theme you want to change
+1. Use the theme you want to change
-   b. `CTRL/CMD + SHIFT + P`: Developer: Generate Theme From Current Settings
+2. `CTRL/CMD + SHIFT + P`: Developer: Generate Theme From Current Settings
-   c.
-Paste that object into `my-theme.js`
+3. Paste that object into `my-theme.js`
-   d.
-Press `F5` to debug your theme
+4. Press `F5` to debug your theme

 ## 3. Misc
 - [ ] Change README